Palindromati

 coding for a melanoma ubiquitous mutated protein homologue (Mum1) and

-coding for retinol dehydrogenase 11 (similar to Arsdr1).
-The linking element
+2. The nucleotide sequence BC036273 from chromosome 12, coding for retinol dehydrogenase 11 (similar to Arsdr1).
+The linking element within the sequence AB030505 corresponded to the palindrome ctcgtgccgaattcggcacgag, composed by 22 nucleotides.

 A